How To Protect Your Privacy Online

 I'm curious what steps Slashdot's readers are taking (if any) to protect their own privacy online?

-VPNs aren't all that great (Score:3)
+VPNs aren't all that great (Score:4, Insightful)

 Motherboard actually had an interesting article pointing out that VPNs actually aren't all that great for routine browsing: https://motherboard.vice.com/e... [vice.com]